 Our fire alarms are tested once a week when you will hear intermittent bells ringing for about 20 seconds.
-At Princess Anne Hospital this takes place on a Friday afternoon.
+At Princess Anne Hospital this takes place on a Friday morning.

 In the unlikely event of a real fire the alarm bells will ring continuously until the area has been made safe.
 An intermittent ring means there is a fire in an area near you.
 In both cases please follow the advice of staff who have been trained in fire safety.
 If you discover a fire, please contact a member of staff or go to the nearest break glass point and raise the alarm.

 Wheelchairs and disabled access

 Wheelchairs are located by main entrances and require a £1 coin, which is refunded on return of the wheelchair.

 Disabled car parking spaces are available.

 The Trust has a number of chapels and quiet rooms across our locations where people can sit quietly or pray privately.
 These rooms are open 24 hours a day for patients, visitors and staff to use, whatever their beliefs may be.